Chocolate Cake is a chocolate lover’s dream—three layers of moist, rich cake frosted with a luscious triple-chocolate buttercream icing.

 Chocolate Cake Tips

-• High-quality chocolate: The better the chocolate, the better the flavor!
-I love Ghirardelli® or Guittard® chips for the buttercream.
-Lindt® dark chocolate with sea salt is my favorite chocolate bar to chop for the shavings on the outside of the cake.
+• Use good chocolate: Better chocolate means better flavor!
+I love Ghirardelli® or Guittard® for buttercream and Lindt® dark chocolate with sea salt for toppings.

 Delicious and fluffy chocolate cake slice with a bite taken out.